sassoftware/restaf-demos/README.md

 ##
 # mcp server environment variables
 #

+# Tells the mcp server to use http and not stdio
+MCPTYPE=http

 ## server specific settings
 # By default the server will run in HTTP mode